ST4S Readiness Check

 - Highlights significant gaps between the service’s current security and privacy controls and the ST4S assessment framework

-- Identifies areas within a vendor’s service that require attention in relation to privacy and security
+- Identifies areas within a supplier’s service that require attention in relation to privacy and security

-- Provides information and standards to support vendors in improving the privacy and security of their products and services
+- Provides information and standards to support suppliers in improving the privacy and security of their products and services

 Once you have completed the check and obtained a satisfactory outcome, you may formally submit your results for full ST4S assessment.
 Please note that the prioritisation of full ST4S assessments is determined by the ST4S Working Group.